Is Google’s Stadia feasible with today’s data centres?

 “Google has a very aggressive peering policy.
 In many cases, Google connects directly to the ISP that you’re using.
 Meaning, if you have Comcast for your home cable modem, Google connects directly to Comcast rather than sending to an ISP network in the middle.
 This is one way of improving connectivity (by reducing latency) for the user,” says Kirkwood.

 “Secondly, Google has extensive geographic diversity.
-Google owns and operates one of the largest internet backbones in the world, connected to a vast footprint of geographically dispersed Google data centres.
+Google owns and operates one of the largest internet backbones in the world, connected to a vast footprint of geographically dispersed Google data centers.
 With the rise of edge computing, Google is able to put compute resources physically closer to its users.
 The closer that users are to these compute resources, the lower the latency users will experience when streaming a game.
 In other words, Google’s geographic diversity reduces lag.”

 Finally, Kirkwood offered his views on how/if this would succeed for the millions of people that are still only able to access ageing and slow broadband connections.

-“Users that happen to be close to a Google data centre and have modern, fast, low-latency connections will be able to get the most out of Stadia.
+“Users that happen to be close to a Google data center and have modern, fast, low-latency connections will be able to get the most out of Stadia.
 Perhaps, Google will allow for a lower resolution gaming experience for older, slower connections.”